suneric98/Crescendo/README.md

 ### 4/4

 + Eric: made neural network to predict the number of days song stays in top chart
 + Chris: developed regression and classification models to predict how long a song stays in the top charts;
++ Angela: Attended supervised learning workshop.
 ### 4/11

 + Eric: Edited chris' model to predict "grouping" of how long song stays in top chart, didn't get great results
 + Chris: for classification models, attempted class balancing via oversampling/undersampling but still unable to beat baseline accuracy; implemented boosting methods to increase accuracy with little improvement
++ Angela: found new dataset that includes more in-depth features, such as genre labelling and artist popularity.

 ### 4/18